proglang/proglang.github.io/src/teaching/24ss/concurrency.md

 To pass the course, you need a passing grade on the written exam.
 Additionally, you need to pass the Studienleisting, which entails actively participating in the Ilias quizzes.

+## Announcements

+*2024-06-20*:
+1. A new quiz is available on Ilias, on transition systems and LTL.
+2. The deadline of this quiz is Friday June 28 at noon (12:00 CEST).
+3. There is no tutorial this Friday (June 21).
+4. Next week's tutorial (Friday June 28) will be online.

 ## Schedule

 **If the schedule says "Tutorial", there is a tutorial.**